omartarek206/omartarek206/README.md

 - 🔭 I’m currently working as a Testing engineer at [robusta studio](https://github.com/RobustaStudio) and a Senior computer engineering student at Ain Shams University

-- 🌱 I’m currently learning **Software Development and Testing || Deep Learning**
+- 🌱 I’m currently learning **Software Development and Testing || Deep Learning**.

-- 👯 I’m interested in studying data science
+- 👯 I’m interested in studying data science and AI and recently finished Udacity's deep learning nanodegree.

 - 💻 I mainly code in **Python, C++ and JavaScript** but open to learning more!